sschmeier/cc-snakemake-workflow/{{cookiecutter.package_name}}/README.md

 snakemake -np --use-conda --use-singularity

 # Run the snakemake workflow and commands
+snakemake -p --use-conda --use-singularity --cores 10 2> logs/run.stderr > logs/run.stdout

+# If necessary bind more folders for singularity outside of your home
-snakemake -p --use-conda --use-singularity --cores 10 2> run.log
+snakemake -p --use-conda --use-singularity --cores 10 --singularity-args "--bind /mnt/disk1" 2> logs/run.stderr > logs/run.stdout

 # show a detailed summary of the produced files and used commands
 snakemake -D